Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 2/5
+### Fake Clues: 5/5
-**Fair - Below expectations**
+**Excellent - Outstanding**

-The fake clues are ineffective for this specific set of choices.
-Fake clue #1 describes a 'protest anthem from the 1960s' and #2 describes a 'disco-era hit.'
-Neither 'Stairway to Heaven' nor 'Hotel California' (the other choices) fit these descriptions.
-Therefore, these clues do not 'clearly point to the OTHER answer choices' as required for effective misdirection.
-Instead, they act as generic red herrings that point away from *all* the provided choices, diminishing their strategic value in the game context.
+The fake clues are outstanding.
+Clue F1 ('Features a long, intricate guitar solo and mystical lyrics about a spiritual journey towards enlightenment and self-discovery.') is a perfect description of 'Stairway to Heaven.'
+Clue F2 ('Explores a metaphorical place from which one can check in but never truly leave, with surreal imagery.') is an unmistakable reference to 'Hotel California.'
+Both clues are highly specific and accurately misdirect to the alternative choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices